 First State National Historical Park

-In the capital city of Dover in central Delaware, the National Monument focuses on The Green, a Colonial-era public square surrounded by old homes, museums and historic attractions.
-It was here that Delaware voted to ratify the U.S. Constitution, and where special events are still held throughout the year, including Old Dover Days, Spring and Summer Performing Arts Series, 4th of July festivities, and Caroling on The Green.
-Benches and beautiful old trees shade this historic site and is within walking distance to stores, restaurants, and other historic sites in the capital city.
-The park also includes the nearby John Dickinson Plantation National Historic Landmark, home to the "penman of the Revolution" because his writings helped inspire colonial opposition to Great Britain.
+In Central Delaware, the National Historical Park focuses on The Green, a Colonial-era public square in the capital city of Dover, surrounded by old homes, museums and historic attractions.
+It was here that Delaware voted to ratify the U.S. Constitution and where special events are still held throughout the year, including Old Dover Days, Spring and Summer Performing Arts Series, 4th of July festivities, and Caroling on The Green.
+Benches and beautiful old trees shade this historic site, and it is within walking distance of stores, restaurants and other historic sites in the capital city.
+The park also includes the nearby John Dickinson Plantation, home to the "penman of the Revolution."
+Dickinson's writings helped inspire colonial opposition to Great Britain.

-In Lewes, the Historic Park includes the Ryves Holt House, a 1665 home that is estimated to be the oldest house in Delaware and one of the 50 oldest structures in the country.
+In Southern Delaware, the Historical Park includes the Ryves Holt House in Lewes, a 1665 home that is estimated to be the oldest house in Delaware and one of the 50 oldest structures in the country.